-As for AGI, Skynet falls into the field of AGI (Artificial General Intelligence), which aims at developing machines with “generalized” human intelligence that can perform any intellectual task that a human can, with the goal of general cognitive abilities.
+Skynet falls into the field of AGI, which is where we develop machines with “generalised” human intelligence that can perform any intellectual task that a human can, with the goal of general cognitive abilities.
 In other words, the field of AGI is looking at how to create a machine which, just as any human being would, performs a task based upon its own free will.

-The important question seems obvious now: Are we being afraid of AI for no reason or is such public protest an understandable movement within a matter we should seriously be concerned about in the nearest future?
+The important question seems obvious now: Are we afraid of AI for no reason?
+Or is such public protest understandable and we should seriously be concerned for the near future?
 The answer differs, of course, depending on the individual and the expectation that comes with it.
-As stated above, there are many people who think we have to be extremely careful in the field of AI., while others think that AI is the future and definitely a step forward we need to only get used to.
-Physicist Stephen Hawking summarises the case perfectly and says: “The rise of powerful AI will be either the best or the worst thing ever to happen to humanity”.
-Fact is, we simply cannot tell how AI will impact society in our nearest future and how AGI develops with it.
+As stated above, there are many people who think we have to be extremely careful in the field of AI.
+While others think that AI is the future and definitely a step forward we need to get used to.
+Physicist Stephen Hawking summarises the case perfectly and says, “The rise of powerful AI will be either the best or the worst thing ever to happen to humanity”.
+We simply cannot tell how AI will impact society in our near future and how AGI develops with it.
 It might be a bad advancement altogether.
 Or it might just be mankind’s best creation yet.